Ionic Vue

 For details, see Ionic documentation.

 Step 2.
-Install Alan packages
+Install Alan AI packages

 1. Navigate to the folder where your app resides: